A Robust Strontium Tweezer Apparatus for Quantum Computing: Aberration Correction

 \section{Aberration Correction}

 The initial aberration correction was performed by minimizing the spot sizes of the tweezers on the CCD camera in \cref{fig:optics_setup}, while individually scanning the Zernike coefficients.
 This approach assumes that the Zernike mask affects the tweezers globally, which is an approximation.
 Although the Zernike polynomials are mathematically orthogonal, in practice we observed slight coupling between the modes during optimization.
 Possibly, this arises from imperfections in the tweezer projection optical path: for the $813\,\text{nm}$ laser, a Gaussian beam is used instead of uniform illumination, which may be misaligned with respect to the SLM center.
-Indeed, we have found that this misalignment is present in our setup using a method similar to Ref. \cite{mazzanti_alignment_2024}.
+Indeed, we have observed that this misalignment is present in our setup.
 Furthermore, imperfections in the electro-optic calibration that was performed to linearize the SLM phase response may contribute to coupling.

 Subsequently, an in-situ measurement from trapped atoms was used \cite{jenkins_ytterbium_2022,endres_atom-by-atom_2016}.
-While loss spectroscopy on the \termSym{1}{S}{0} $\to$ \termSym{3}{P}{1}$(m_\text{j}=0)$ transition (\cref{fig:tweezer_characterization}b) provides a measurement of the trap depth, it is slow due to the large number of data points required. lting in a higher survival probability.
+While loss spectroscopy on the \termSym{1}{S}{0} $\to$ \termSym{3}{P}{1}$(m_\text{j}=0)$ transition (\cref{fig:tweezer_characterization}b) provides a measurement of the trap depth, it is slow due to the large number of data points required.